apache/celix/bundles/remote_services/discovery_zeroconf/README.md

 See the cmake target `remote-services-zeroconf-server` and `remote-services-zeroconf-client`.

-**Notes:** Before running the example, you should start the [mDNS](https://github.com/apple-oss-distributions/mDNSResponder) daemon first.
+**Notes:** Before running the example, you should start the mDNS daemon first.You can get the mDNS daemon from bonjour project.